unora-project/unora-project.github.io/docs/professions/types/fishing.md

 ## Fish list

 As it stands, all fish can be caught at any fishing spot; no fish has an exclusive spot it must be caught in.

-This is a non-exhaustive list and will be added to as more fish are known.

 {{ read_csv('./professions/csv/fishing/fish.csv') }}